tdevwk/t2gt-chicago-22/hackathon/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Then, on a different terminal, run `node server.js` to run the backend server **Important:**The web app will not work without the backend server

 ### `npm test`

 Launches the test runner in the interactive watch mode.\